Department of International Business

 A balanced curriculum of economics, business administration, and accounting/finance

 The curriculum is comprised of three fields integrating economics and business administration.
-In their second year, students learn the basics of all three fields, while starting in their third year they select one of the following three programs based on future career plans.
+In their second year, students learn the basics of all three fields in a balanced curriculum of specialized classes.
+Starting in their third year, in addition to exercises and other classes, they select more specialized classes from the three fields on the basis of their future career plans.

 Program Structure

 From their first year, students participate in small-group seminars of about twenty students to acquire basic academic skills.
-In the second year, students learn thinking and problem-solving skills in three areas of specialization, and all students study abroad in the fall.
-In their third and fourth years, students choose a field of interest from among the three fields of study, in which they will learn the practice of international business.
+In their second year, they learn thinking and problem-solving skills in specialized classes in the three fields, and all students study abroad in the fall.
+In their third and fourth years, students choose an area of interest from among the three fields of study in which they engage in the practical study of international business.
 Students explore their field of specialization through a curriculum that allows them to acquire both theoretical and practical skills.

 Topics

-Preparatory courses for a safe and effective study abroad experience
+Preparatory courses for a safe and effective overseas study experience

-From the first year, all faculty in the Department of International Business will support students’ study abroad experiences with regards to the skills they can gain, preparation for safe travel, and the language skills and useful expertise they will need.
+From the first year onwards, the entire faculty of the Department of International Business provides support regarding the skills the students gain by studying abroad, preparations for a safe overseas study experience, and the language skills and useful expertise they will need.

 Gaining necessary English skills on the job